xavidop/alexa-skill-autodeployer/README.md

 ### Downloading the template

-Now we have an Alexa Hosted Skill created and deployed with an ARN.
+Now we have an Alexa Hosted Skill (which is a HelloWorld Skill) created and deployed with an ARN.
 It is time to download the Alexa Skill Template set as a parameter.
 This template must be a git repository.
 You can specify the branch of the git template repo.
-If it is not specified, by default we will use the master/main branch.
+If it is not specified, by default we will use the master branch.

-When we have downloaded the template of the Alexa Skill, now we have to merge both skills (the helloworld created in the previous step and the one downloaded recently).
+When we have downloaded the template of the Alexa Skill, now we have to merge both skills (the helloWorld created in the previous step and the one downloaded recently).

 This is because the Alexa Skill template we do not know how its structured and which `deployer` is using (Alexa Hosted, CloudFormation or AWS-lambda).
 This is why we are doing this step which is the most important!

-So once we have mentioned the reason of this process.
-Let's explain step by step the process:
+So once we have mentioned the reasons to execute this step.
+Let's explain step by step this job:
 1. The first thing that we are going to do is to clean up the HelloWorld Skill created before.
 It means remove the interaction model and its lambda code.
-2. Then depending of the ASK CLI Version you choose, we will migrate all the info of the Alexa Skill template to the HelloWorld Skill:
+2. Then depending of the ASK CLI Vvrsion you have chosen, we will migrate all the info of the Alexa Skill template to the HelloWorld Skill:
    1. For **ASK CLI 1.x** version:
       1. For this version which is deprecated we only merge the following things of the Alexa Skill template:
          1. The publishing information.
          2. The lambda code.
-      2. We remove the `.ask` and `.git` folder of the Alexa Skill template downloaded.
-We will use the folder of the skill that we have created before.
+      2. We also remove the `.ask` and `.git` folder of the downloaded Alexa Skill template.
    2. For **ASK CLI 2.x** version:
-      1. We get all the endpoints and regions information of the Helloworld Skill and put that info in the Alexa Skill template downloaded.
+      1. We get all the endpoints and regions information of the Helloworld Skill and put that info in the downloaded Alexa Skill template.
-      2. We remove the `.ask` and `.git` folder of the Alexa Skill template downloaded.
-We will use the folder of the skill that we have created before.
+      2. We remove the `.ask` and `.git` folder of the downloaded Alexa Skill template.
-      3. Then we replace the lambda code, skill-package and so on for the ones downloaded.
+      3. Then we replace the lambda code, skill-package and all the skill metadata with the ones downloaded in the template.

 In this step we set the environment variables as well.